SMPTE/ris-osvp-metadata-camdkit/index.md

           "rotation"
         ]
       },
       "description": "A list of transforms.
-Transforms can have a transformId and parentTransformId that can be used to compose a transform hierarchy.
+Transforms can have a id and parentId that can be used to compose a transform hierarchy.
 In the case of multiple children their transforms should be processed in their order in the array.
 X,Y,Z in meters of camera sensor relative to stage origin.
 The Z axis points upwards and the coordinate system is right-handed.
 Y points in the forward camera direction (when pan, tilt and roll are zero).
 For example in an LED volume Y would point towards the centre of the LED wall and so X would point to camera-right.
 Rotation expressed as euler angles in degrees of the camera sensor relative to stage origin Rotations are intrinsic and are measured around the axes ZXY, commonly referred to as [pan, tilt, roll] Notes on Euler angles: Euler angles are human readable and unlike quarternions, provide the ability for cycles (with angles >360 or <0 degrees).
 Where a tracking system is providing the pose of a virtual camera, gimbal lock does not present the physical challenges of a robotic system.
 Conversion to and from quarternions is trivial with an acceptable loss of precision ", "units": "meter / degree"
     }
   }